Here is our St Petersburg facts page to help you get a quick idea of Saint Petersburg Russia.

-You should also know that this Russian city lies in the River Neva lowlands, on a flat plain ranging from 3-4 metres above sea level.
-In general the geographical position of the city is not considered bad, despite its exposure to flooding.
+You should also know that this Russian city lies in the River Neva lowlands, on a flat plain ranging from 3-4 meters above sea level.
+In general, the geographical position of the city is not considered bad, despite its exposure to flooding.
 On the contrary, Saint Petersburg has a favorable geopolitical location due to its access to the Northern Sea and the Atlantic Ocean.

 Saint Petersburg experiences a coastal climate due to its proximity to the Atlantic Ocean, characterized by moderately warm, humid summers and long, cold winters.

 You should know that the weather in St Petersburg is nevertheless changeable in all seasons.
 In general, the summers are cool, humid, and quite short, while the winters are long and cold, but with some warm spells.

 During the winter, temperatures can drop below -6°C to -20°C or lower, and the snow can last an average of 132 days.
 The Neva River begins to freeze in the middle of November and the ice starts to break up only in April, while in May, the temperatures increase up to 18 degrees and the city starts to warm up.
-During the summer, the average temperatures are around 20-25°C, with the highest in July and August.
+During summer, the average temperatures are around 20-25°C, with the highest in July and August.
 We can sum up saying that the city offers 4 different and beautiful seasons.

 You should know that the flag of St. Petersburg has a red background with two silver anchors crossing each other and a gold scepter placed in the middle.
 The anchor on the left represents the sea, while the anchor on the right represents the river.
 Together they reflect the fact that the city has both rivers and seaports.
 The scepter means instead that the city was the former capital of Russia.
 All together they are called the arms of the city!
 The flags of St. Petersburg are flown on the streets during important Russian holidays, such as Victory Day.